 - An in vitro diagnostic tool to screen for cells expressing mutated KRAS in antigen detection assays

 - A research tool to investigate signaling in mutated KRAS antigen expressing cells

 - Use of portions of the TCRs in chimeric proteins for research and therapeutic purposes in mutated KRAS-driven cancers

-- The variety of HLA-restriction elements: extends the applicability of TCRs as they recognize mutated KRAS variants in the context of multiple HLA molecules
+- Variety of HLA-restriction elements: extends the applicability of TCRs as they recognize mutated KRAS variants in the context of multiple HLA molecules.

 - Foreign Filed: - Patent Application PCT/US2015/062269, Filed 24 Nov 2015

 - Foreign Filed: - Patent Application PCT/US2016/050875, Filed 09 Sep 2016

 - Foreign Filed: - Patent Application PCT/US2017/044615, Filed 31 Jul 2017

 - Foreign Filed: - Patent Application PCT/US2018/051641, Filed 19 Sep 2018

 - Foreign Filed: - Patent Application PCT/US2018/063581, Filed 03 Dec 2018